 And since chronic stress is associated with mental health problems, including depression, anxiety, and personality disorders; cardiovascular disease, heart attack, and stroke; and obesity; among other things, these findings suggest that massage can have a significant impact on quality of life, health, and longevity.

-Associated with lowered risk of dementia, lowered risk of hypertension and cardiac disease, lowered all-cause mortality
+Associated with lowered risk of dementia, hypertension and cardiac disease, and lowered risk of all-cause mortality

 In 2015 researchers from the University of Eastern Finland found that frequent sauna bathing was associate with lower death rates from cardiovascular disease and stroke, as well as all-cause mortality.
 The study tracked 2,300 middle-aged men for an average of 20 years, categorizing the men into groups according to how often they used a sauna each week.